pdj555/blockchain-network/README.md

-# Blockchain Network: Creating a Decentralized Network of BlockChains
+# Blockchain Network: Creating a Decentralized Network of Blockchains

 ## Objective
 The goal of this project is to create a network of BlockChains using the given class structures.
 This is an extension of Project 3.